frozzare/doxer/README.md

 doxer.process({ files: [], title: 'Title' }, function (res) {
   // res.html is the html document
   // res.style is Doxer stylesheet

+  // If files contains more then one path to file it will not return `res.html`, instead it will return `res.files`.
+  // res.files['utils.js'] => html for utils.js
+  // res.files['doxer.js'] => html for doxer.js
 });
 ```